PINTO0309/onnx2tf/README.md

 These artifacts are generated from an internal SavedModel bridge built from float32 ModelIR.
 If direct export fails, conversion stops with an explicit error.

+`-inimc` / `-onimc` also stay on the direct path in `flatbuffer_direct`.
+For ONNX input and `-it` input, these options crop the imported/lowered ModelIR at the specified boundary tensor names instead of splitting the ONNX graph.

 `--disable_model_save` also stays on the direct path.
 In `flatbuffer_direct`, it means the conversion can still run internal validation and temporary staging, but no final artifacts are left in the requested output directory.

 Invalid combinations are rejected explicitly: